seanprashad/slackmoji/README.md

 ## Common Errors

-- GIFs over 100 kb will result in a `too many frames` error
+- GIFs over 100 kb will result in a `too many frames` error - use [Ezgif.com](https://ezgif.com/resize) to scale down images over 100 kb
 - Nonconformant file names will result in a `error_bad_name_i18n` error

 ## Credits